integrated-ethics/web/content/labs/analogies-code-plagiarism.md

 though it was new, or, you gave a program that you had written to someone (both people culpable)

-    * **Mosaic:** Parts of the program are yours, and parts someone elses.
+    * **Mosaic:** Parts of the program are yours, and parts someone else's.
 This can be an interesting discussion about copying snippets from a book.

-    * **Accidental**: Someone did not understand that what they were doing was plagiarism. (they thought they were making their code unique by re-ordering or changing variable names)
+    * **Accidental**: Someone did not understand that what they were doing was plagiarism (e.g.they thought they were making their code unique by re-ordering or changing variable names).

 -   Have students discuss how helpful this analogy was in increasing understanding of what is ethical to do in the process of writing a computer program as a student.
-Note that things might be slightly different in industry as code re-used might the property of the company.
+Note that things might be slightly different in industry as code re-used might be the property of the company.
 Re-use of your or other's code in that context might not be plagiarism.